Dejan Savićević: Return to Red Star

 In January 1999, following six months away from playing competitive football, thirty-two-year-old Savićević returned to his former club Red Star Belgrade under head coach Vojin Lazarević.
-Coming back to Marakana, the site of his great career successes, the club was third in the league at the winter break, behind FK Partizan and reigning league champions FK Obilić.
-Featuring a solid young team core of Goran Drulić, Goran Bunjevčević, and Branko Bošković, the club had just sold its best young prospect Perica Ognjenović to Real Madrid while simultaneously bringing in Mihajlo Pjanović from OFK Beograd.
+Coming back to Marakana, the site of his great career successes, the club was third in the league at the winter break, behind Partizan and reigning league champions FK Obilić.
+Featuring a solid young team core of Goran Drulić, Goran Bunjevčević and Branko Bošković, the club had just sold its best young prospect Perica Ognjenović to Real Madrid, while simultaneously bringing in Mihajlo Pjanović from OFK Beograd.

 Veteran Savićević—who was immediately given the captain's armband—made his debut as the league restarted following the winter break.
-His most notable outing took place on 20 March 1999 against cross-town rivals FK Partizan where he earned the man of the match performance.
+His most notable outing took place on 20 March 1999 against cross-town rivals Partizan where he earned the man of the match performance.
 Four days later NATO attacked FR Yugoslavia, forcing the league season to be interrupted and eventually ended prematurely.

 In total, Savićević made three league appearances during his second stint with Red Star.